2017–18 Liverpool F.C. season: September

-Liverpool's September began with a visit to the Etihad Stadium to take on Manchester City on 9 September.
+Liverpool's September began with a visit to the City of Manchester Stadium to take on Manchester City on 9 September.
 Manchester City opened the scoring through Sergio Agüero in the 25th minute, and a Mane high boot drew a hotly-debated red card putting the Reds down to ten men.
 From there City scored four more goals, two from Gabriel Jesus and two from Leroy Sané to mark a 5–0 victory.
 Liverpool manager Klopp felt that the challenge was not a red card worthy incident and noted the event was a "game-changing incident."
 Liverpool next began UEFA Champions League group stage play at home against Sevilla on 13 September.
 The Reds went down in the 5th minute after a costly Dejan Lovren mistake allowed Wissam Ben Yedder to tap Sevilla ahead.
 Liverpool roared back in response with a Firmino goal in the 21st and a Salah goal in the 37th to put them back on top before the half.
 In the 41st minute, however, with the chance to put Liverpool ahead by two goals, Firmino missed a chance from the penalty spot.
 Joaquín Correa drew Sevilla level in the 72nd and the game finished at 2–2.
 Liverpool faced a Premier League fixture next as they squared off with Burnley on 16 September.
 The match was notable for being Philippe Coutinho's return to the Liverpool starting eleven following a busy transfer window in which Barcelona had widely reported interest in the player to the point where the club released a statement explicitly stating Coutinho would remain a Liverpool player at the close of the summer window.
 Scott Arfield put the visitors up 0–1 in the 27th, however Salah responded with an equalizer just three minutes later to put the scoreline at 1–1 where it stood till the final whistle.
 The Reds faced another midweek test on 19 September where they faced off with Leicester City at King Power Stadium in the Carabao Cup.
 Leicester scored twice in the second half through Shinji Okazaki and Islam Slimani in the 65th and 78th minutes to knock the Reds out of the Cup tournament with a 2–0 defeat.
 That weekend, on 23 September, Liverpool played a second game at King Power Stadium against Leicester, this time in the league.
 Salah kicked off scoring in the 15th while Coutinho scored his first goal of the season with a stunning free kick in the 23rd to put Liverpool up 0–2.
 Right before the halftime whistle, Okazaki got Leicester a goal back on a scrambled effort off a corner kick.
 Captain Jordan Henderson put the Reds up 1–3 in the 68th with a counter-attacking goal, however Jamie Vardy got the goal back just a minute later.
 In the 73rd, goalie Simon Mignolet gave up a penalty kick, which, taken by Vardy, was saved by the keeper to keep the scoreline at 2–3, the final score.
 The final game of the month was another Champions League group stage bout, this time in Moscow against Spartak Moscow on 26 September.
 Spartak opened the scoring off a 23rd minute Fernando free kick, however Liverpool responded in the 31st through a Coutinho goal.
 The game finished level at one and Liverpool earned another point in group stage play.